edson-wu/edson-wu.github.io/_pages/about.md

 **Journal of Monetary Economics**, Accepted

 # Working Papers
-"Rationally Inattentive Seller: The Geographic Dispersion of U.S. Retail Chains and its Aggregate Implications" (\textit{draft coming soon!})
+"Rationally Inattentive Seller: The Geographic Dispersion of U.S. Retail Chains and its Aggregate Implications" (_draft coming soon!_)

 # Work in Progress
 "[The Welfare Cost of Inflation in Production Networks](https://afrouzi.com/abw_slides.pdf)" <br>